Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Flag bundles and their curvature

 \end{ex}

-Suppose that on $ E $ is given a hermitian metric $ h $, then we have an induced pull-back metric on $ \pi^{*}E $ which endows all the vector bundles $ U_{\rho,j} $ with the restriction metric and all the line bundles $ Q_{\rho,j} $ with the determinant of the quotient metric.
+Suppose that on $ E $ is given a Hermitian metric $ h $, then we have an induced pull-back metric on $ \pi^{*}E $ which endows all the vector bundles $ U_{\rho,j} $ with the restriction metric and all the line bundles $ Q_{\rho,j} $ with the determinant of the quotient metric.
 Consequently, we have natural metrics induced on all the line bundles $ \Qa $.
-In order to simplify the notation, by a slight abuse, denote by $ h $ all these mentioned metrics and let $ \norm{ \cdot }_{h} $ be the associated norms.
+In order to simplify the notation, by a slight abuse, denote by $ h $ all these mentioned metrics.

 Fix a point $ x_0 \in X $, local holomorphic coordinates $ (z_1,\ldots,z_n) $ on an open set of $X $ centered at $ x_0 $ and a point $ (x_0,\ff_0) \in \FF(E) $.
 We can always choose a local normal frame $ (e_1,\ldots,e_r) $ of $ E $ at $ x_0 $ such that $ \ff_0 \in \FF(E_{x_0}) $ coincides with the flag